 Unit trusts are usually the most cost effective option if you want to hold a tracker within an Individual Savings Account (ISA), as most unit trust managers provide the

 Trackers should be cheap.
 That means no initial charge and total annual charges of 0.5% or less, although some specialist trackers may charge up to 1% per annum.

 The cost savings from using a low cost tracker versus an actively managed fund can be astounding, potentially running into thousands of pounds over a number of years.

-Fund A is actively managed and charges 5% initially followed by total annual charges of 1.6%.
+Fund A is actively managed with total annual charges of 0.9%.